cognitect-labs/clj9p/README.md

 ## TODO

  * Enhance client `mount` to allow "accruing" routes under a single point, over lifetime
+ * Add PKI auth, in the same style as py9p
  * Add DTLS/SSL support via server/client options, passing in an SslContext (created with SslContextBuilder) or some aux fn.
+  * Try StartSSL as the default option

 ## License